Dec 21, 2016

 Dec 18, 2016

-The Kid from "A Christmas Story"
+Peter Billingsley: The kid from "A Christmas Story" muscles up

 Even though 30 years have passed, Peter Billingsley is still know as the kid from A Christmas Story (1983).
 You know -- the bespectacled 9-year old whose only Christmas wish is "a Red Ryder BB gun with a compass and this thing that tells time."
 Hardly anyone saw it in theaters in 1983, but it has become a TV tradition -- TBS usually mounts a 24-hour marathon -- so you've probably seen A Christmas Story as often as the much gayer White Christmas or It's a Wonderful Life.